 Bacteria and field parameter data was collected at two locations in the lower sections of the City Creek subwatershed.
 Overall water quality in this creek is good.
 There is a trend found in many of the parameters (E. coli, Conductivity and Turbidity) showing increased stress on the watershed as land use/management changes from forest to urban areas between the two sample locations.
+One sample at the lower location showed very high conductivity and turbidity levels.
+This was collected during a storm event and is a good example of the effect of stormwater on a stream's chemistry.
 Four macroinvertebrate samples were collected along City Creek: two in the upper watershed and two in the lower watershed.
-Upper sampling site locations (CC 10.09 & CC 07.01) display good and fair scores for Karr-BIBI and the Biological Condition Gradient (BCG).
-The lower sampling sites (CC 03.65 & CC 02.76) display good and fair scores for Karr-BIBI and BCG.
+Upper sampling site locations (CC 10.09 & CC 07.01) display good scores for Karr-BIBI and the Biological Condition Gradient (BCG).
+The lower sampling sites (CC 03.65 & CC 02.76) display fair and poor scores for Karr-BIBI and BCG.
 Common macroinvertebrate stressors found in sites through the lower reaches of City Creek are thermal and fine sediment substrate embedding.
-It is likely that the upper city creek sample (CC\07.01) shows a score in the fair range because of its proximity to the Salt Lake City Public Utilities City Creek Treatment Plant.
-This plant removes water from the stream and utilizes it for residents of Salt Lake County.
-The loss of water to sections of the channel downstream is a likely cause for lower macroinvertebrate ratings.
-The WPRP Stability Report states upper watershed conditions are generally good and that most of the lower and middle sections of City Creek have manmade stabilization structures present (riprap and gabion baskets).
+There is a clear trend of reduced channel health moving downstream when looking at macroinvertebrate scores.
+The WPRP Stability Report states upper watershed conditions are generally good and that most of the lower and middle sections of City Creek have man-made stabilization structures present (riprap and gabion baskets).
 The presence of these structures decreases stream function by reducing flood plains and increasing width/depth ratios.
 Scores in the lower watershed are generally fair.